How to get around Koh Samui, Thailand

 How do I book ferry/speedboat tickets online?

 Our absolute go-to for boat tickets is 12go.asia the process is super straightforward, just select your start point as Koh Samui and enter your destination, your date of travel and your return date if you want to book in advance.
 You’ll be shown the best options, but below these, there is an option to expand and show ALL options.
+You can use the search tool below to find and purchase your tickets.

 What do I need to check before booking ferry/speedboat tickets?